-UOA is defined by the size of the trade, but just looking for the biggest trades won’t get you too far.
+You can define UOA by the size of the trade, but just looking for the biggest trades won’t get you too far.
 The average sized trade for that particular name must be compared.
-As an example, 1,000 contracts traded in an $MSFT option would not be considered unusual, since Microsoft trades much more than that on a daily basis.
+As an example, 1,000 contracts traded in an MSFT option would not be considered unusual, since Microsoft trades much more than that on a daily basis.
 Those same 1,000 contracts traded on a less liquid name would certainly be a more significant.
 Roughly 4 times the normal volume would typically qualify as unusual.

 Volume vs Open Interest

 Compare volume to open interest.
-Open interest (or OI) represents exiting positions that are outstanding, that are still needing to be closed.
+Open interest (or OI) represents exiting positions that are outstanding, that are still open as of the beginning of the day.
 If volume exceeds OI, you know that someone is opening a new position, which has far more informative value than that of a closing one.